RichieGarafola/FuelEfficiency/README.md

 # Fuel Efficiency Analysis
-This project analyzes the fuel efficiency of various vehicle makes and models using data from the Geotab and EPA databases.
+This project analyzes the fuel efficiency of various vehicle makes and models using data from the Geotab dataset.

 ![](./Images/FuelEfficiency.jpg)